- Choose Red Deer County

 Gasoline Alley West

 Gasoline Alley West is an up and coming community that will promote a healthy environment, job growth and business diversity.
-Ground has broken on a new 184 unit seniors/dementia care facility and an extended stay hotel this year – both of which were previously unavailable in the central Alberta region.

 New Service Facilities

-Along with these facilities comes a much desired medical hub; a pharmacist, eye doctor, dentist and other medical related businesses are establishing themselves in Gasoline Alley.
+In addition to over 200 businesses operating in the area, most recently a much desired medical hub; a pharmacist, eye doctor, dentist and other medical related businesses are establishing themselves in Gasoline Alley.
 There is already quite the financial hub existing with the many accounting firms that have moved out there and it’s still growing.